-Methadone is the most widely known and most common of opiate agonists used to treat opioid dependence.
+Methadone is the most widely known and most common of the opiate agonists used to treat opioid dependence.
 It decreases drug cravings and has helped many patients wean off opiates.
-It is dispensed in a licensed methadone maintenance clinic where patients must go to receive their dose.
+It is dispensed in a licensed methadone clinic where patients must go to receive their dose.
 Because it is a narcotic, methadone has its own potential to cause dependence.
-LAAM also treats opioid dependence and is subject to the same federal mandates as methadone.